josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 If you'd like to run Moodle locally using Docker, follow the steps below:

-1. **Start Services:**
+1. **Start Services (Moodle and Dependencies):**
-   Launch the required services (PostgreSQL database and Learning Record Store) by running the following command:
+   Launch the necessary services, including the PostgreSQL database and Learning Record Store, using the following command:
    ```bash
    docker-compose -f docker-compose-with-local-docker-LMS.yml up
    ```
+   This will start Moodle and all required services, excluding Django.

 2. **Install Django Dependencies:**
    Navigate to your Django application directory (e.g., `analyticDashboardDjangoApp`) and install the required dependencies: